atet/raspberrypi/README.md

 * This tutorial **requires the ~$10 Raspberry Pi Zero W** ("wireless"), you will also need:
    1. Cell phone charger (5V) with micro USB cable
    2. MicroSD card (≥8 GB)
-   * NOTE: There exists an older model, Raspberry Pi Zero (without the "W"), that **does not include WiFi functionality required for this tutorial**
+* NOTE: There exists an older model, the Raspberry Pi Zero (without the "W"), that **does not include WiFi required for this tutorial**
-* This tutorial should also work with any computer that can run Linux

 ### WiFi Network

-**The Pi Zero W requires very specific WiFi settings**
+**The Raspberry Pi Zero W has specific WiFi requirements**

+1. Can only connect to **2.4 GHz** b/g/n WiFi
+   * 5 GHz will not work with this model of Raspberry Pi
+   * This network can be hidden
-1. You must be able to connect a new wireless device to your WiFi network using only the network name (a.k.a.
-SSID) and network password
+2. Must be able to connect to your WiFi using only the network name (a.k.a.
+SSID) and password
    * Some networks may require additional registration for new devices, like a school or public hotspot; consult your IT department about adding your Pi
-   * The network can be hidden
-2. The wireless network **must have disabled** [**"wireless isolation"** (a.k.a.
+3. The wireless network **must have disabled** [**"wireless isolation"** (a.k.a.
 AP isolation, station isolation, or client isolation)](https://www.howtogeek.com/179089/lock-down-your-wi-fi-network-with-your-routers-wireless-isolation-option/)
    * There is no compromise on this one; if wireless isolation is not disabled on your network, you will not be able to connect to your Pi trhough WiFi

 [Back to Top](#table-of-contents)